apoorvam1/LeetCode/Easy/Arrays/IntersectionofTwoArraysII.md

 2. This one is a bit tricky.
 Let's say nums1 is K size.
 Then we should do binary search for every element in nums1.
 Each lookup is O(log N), and if we do K times, we have O(K log N).
 If K this is small enough, O(K log N) < O(max(N, M)).
 Otherwise, we have to use the previous two pointers method.

-3.If only nums2 cannot fit in memory, put all elements of nums1 into a HashMap, read chunks of array that fit into the memory, and record the intersections.
+3. If only nums2 cannot fit in memory, put all elements of nums1 into a HashMap, read chunks of array that fit into the memory, and record the intersections.

 If both nums1 and nums2 are so huge that neither fit into the memory, sort them individually (external sort), then read 2 elements from each array at a time in memory, record intersections.